top of page

 April 1, 2024

-Reshaping HOA Governance: Giving Homeowners a Voice
+Reshaping HOA Governance: Giving Property Owners a Voice

 The court date is rapidly approaching this Tuesday, April 2, 2024, at 1:00 pm, where the following topics may be presented and touched on during the hearing.